 The bare-chested fearless men in gloves, who much to our liking we see on television, delivering crosses and heavy blows on each other in the ring are our real pastime heroes.
-But, little do we know or think about what actually takes place behind the scenes.
-Boxing as we know is a Sport for the strong hearted and not to be taken lightly.
+But, little do we know or think about what takes place behind the scenes.
+Boxing as we know is a Sport for the strong-hearted and not to take lightly.

-For those of you who are whole heartedly interested in this sport and are signing up for a world that may constitute life changing events, here are a few guidelines on how to become a Professional Boxer of global repute:
+For those of you who wholeheartedly interest in this sport and are signing up for a world that may constitute life-changing events, here are a few guidelines on how to become a Professional Boxer of global repute: